 - Educators in disciplines training the next generation of cultural heritage workers and designers, such as library and information science, museum studies and anthropology, digital humanities, or computer science.

 - Community historians working on digital projects that want to investigate whether the systems available to them allow a just and inclusive approach.

 - People using the Toolkit in the classroom, or people approaching this Toolkit directly as a learner in any setting (a classroom, workplace, community organization, professional association, and more.)

 - Read orientations to putting this toolkit in action in either the classroom or workplace

 - Read case studies for reflection on the real-world trade-offs and design decisions used in creating digital archives

 - Use study paths as selective, interactive guides through the case studies, readings, model projects, and communities of practice.

 - Read the full user guide for details on the Toolkit structure and definitions

-- Browse all toolkit materials directly
+- Browse all toolkit items directly